 - Failing to make a relevant record or entry

 - Exceeding your daily / weekly driving hours

 - Failing to take proper breaks and rests

 Finally, if you are found guilty of any of these offences the Traffic Commissioner will be made aware.

-- If you are a driver convicted of tachograph or drivers’ hour offence you should expect to be called to a driver conduct hearing.
-At that hearing the Traffic Commissioner can take action against your vocational licence. suspend or revoke your vocational licence.
+- If you are a driver convicted of tachograph or drivers’ hour offences you should expect to be called to a driver conduct hearing.
+At that hearing the Traffic Commissioner can take action against your vocational licence, suspend, or revoke your vocational licence.

 - If you are an operator or a Transport Manager you should expect to be called to a Public Inquiry by the Traffic Commissioner.
 The Traffic Commissioner has the power to take regulatory action against your O licence.
 He can, for example, suspend, curtail or even revoke your licence.